Meteorological history of Hurricane Ivan: Caribbean Sea

 Shortly after peaking in intensity, the hurricane again weakened as it underwent an eyewall replacement cycle.
 At 1415 UTC on September 12 Ivan passed 25 mi south-southwest of George Town, Cayman Islands, where sustained winds of 150 mph were reported.
-The storm surge from the hurricane flooded all of Grand Cayman Island.
+The storm surge from the hurricane flooded all of Grand Cayman.
 After its eyewall became re-established Ivan attained Category 5 status for a third time early on September 13.
 Shortly thereafter, a trough created a weakness in the ridge to its north, causing the hurricane to turn to the northwest.
 The combination of enhanced outflow from the trough and very warm waters allowed Ivan to maintain Category 5 status for 30 hours.
 Early on September 14 the hurricane passed through the Yucatán Channel about 17 mi southwest of Cabo San Antonio, Cuba, with the eastern portion of the eyewall crossing the western portion of the island.
 Only the extreme western portion of the island experienced hurricane-force winds, although rainfall from the hurricane was reported across the island.